vtoch23/Python-Angular-FastAPI-TodoApp/README.md

-A todo app created with Python as backend and Angular front end.
+A todo app created with Python as backend and Angular front end which uses mysql server database.

-run
-python3 -m uvicorn main:app --reload
-to start api
+run "python3 -m uvicorn main:app --reload" to start api

-and

-ng serve -o

-to start ui
+and "ng serve -o" to start ui.

-The project uses mysql database.